microsoft/appcenter-sdk-android/README.md

     You only include the modules for the services you want to use.
 They all have a dependency on the Mobile Center module, so this will be included once you pull down the dependencies.

 * **Debugging steps, when you can't see crash reports on the portal:**
-    1. Make sure the SDK `start()` API is used correctly and the Crashes module is configured.
+    1. Make sure the SDK `start()` API is used correctly and the Crashes service is configured.
 Also, you need to restart the app after a crash – our SDK will forward the crash log only after it's restarted.
     2. Make sure your device is connected to the internet.
     3. Check if the App Secret used to start the SDK matches the App Secret in the Mobile Center portal.
     4. Disable any other SDK that provides Crash Reporting functionality, as those might interfere with the Mobile Center SDK.